Cricket-Australia postpones Afghanistan test until 'situation is clearer' | Sports-Games

 "CA is committed to support growing the game for women and men in Afghanistan and around the world, however, given the present uncertainty, CA felt it necessary to postpone the test match until a later time when the situation is clearer."
 Afghanistan's remarkable rise in cricket in recent years has been the sport's biggest fairytale but the strife-torn nation risks isolation following the country's Taliban takeover.

 Taliban officials have said they will not repeat the harsh rule of their previous government, which banned most girls' education and forbade women from going out in public without a male guardian.
-The Afghan cricket board has requested the support of other full members of the International Cricket Council as it looks to retain its place in global cricket.
+The ACB has requested the support of other full members of the International Cricket Council (ICC) as it looks to retain its place in global cricket.

+Afghanistan's status is set to be discussed at an ICC meeting after the ongoing T20 World Cup in the United Arab Emirates.
+The ACB and world governing body ICC were not immediately available to comment.

 The threat followed a report by Australian broadcaster SBS which quoted a Taliban representative as saying cricket was "not necessary" for women.
 Australia's sports minister Richard Colbeck said at the time the Taliban's position was "deeply concerning".